divolli/C_exercises/README.md

 The exercises are written in .md files, located in the exercises/ folder.
 ## 💡 How to use it

-Treat this as your personal mini-project.
-These aren't just quick drills — they’re challenges meant to make you think.

 Here’s how I recommend you approach them: